Carnegie Mellon University

 Frequently Asked Questions

-• Application Portal – This is where students will submit their admission application materials, essays, portfolios, and any applicable supplemental information.
+• Applicant Portal – This is where students will submit their admission application materials, essays, portfolios, and any applicable supplemental information.
 Students will learn of their admission decision here, via a link that will be emailed to them.

 *Please Note: This is only applicable to those admitted to a Pre-College program.